 The Congoleum Corporation is a flooring manufacturer based out of Mercerville, New Jersey.
-Although the company is still in operation today, it faced an influx of lawsuits due to asbestos-containing products.
+Although the company is still in operation today, it faced numerous asbestos lawsuits after it extensively used asbestos-containing products.
 Consequently, Congoleum filed for bankruptcy to help compensate the mounting asbestos claims.

 Congoleum Corporation History